johnnybutler7/blockchain-developer-bootcamp-rails/README.md

 # Project Details

-Personal project building a decentralised Ruby on Rails web application to compare what was built as part of a blockchain developer bootcamp here: https://github.com/johnnybutler7/blockchain-developer-bootcamp
+Ruby on Rails decentralised web application as part of a learning exercise to compare what was built as part of a blockchain developer bootcamp here: https://github.com/johnnybutler7/blockchain-developer-bootcamp
+This will form the basis of a blog post to compare the relevant technologies from my background/perspective.

 More details coming soon.
+WIP

 # Technologies
 - Solidity